silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_1.6.0.md

 ##### Step 2: From `getBaseScripts` to `updateBaseScripts`

-If you have overriden `getBaseScripts`, you will need to add the `updateBaseScripts` method to your `BasePageControllerExtension`.
+If you have overridden `getBaseScripts`, you will need to add the `updateBaseScripts` method to your `BasePageControllerExtension`.
 There are **two** ways this is likely to go for you depending on how you have overridden `getBaseScripts` and if you have (or have not) made use of the `parent::getBaseScripts()` method:

 ###### 1. `Page_Controller` has the method `getBaseScripts` and it makes use of `parent::getBaseScripts()` like this: